Monday, February 13, 2012

 1971: The Osmonds accomplished the rare feat of hitting #1 with their first song--"One Bad Apple".
 That knocked Dawn off the top with "Knock Three Times".
 Lynn Anderson was going to be a force with "Rose Garden" and Dave Edmunds was up to #4 with "I Hear You Knocking".

-1975: Jefferson Starship recorded the song "Miracles".
+1975: Jefferson Starship recorded the song "Miracles" at Wally Heider Studios in San Francisco, California.

 1978: The city of Los Angeles declared today "Al Green Day".